cccbr/belfryprojects/content/docs/060-stakeholder-engagement/engagement-ideas/index.md

  - [Eastnor Church](https://www.eastnorchurch.org.uk/activities/)
  - [Ewhurst Bells Restoration](https://www.friendsofewhurstchurch.com/bells)

+Suggestions of other attractive examples will be welcome.
+Contact SMsec@cccbr.org.uk.

 ### Newsletters and blogs

 These are a good way to share progress of the project, with a blog being part of the website.
 Pictures are ideal alongside brief text.
 Out of date information creates a poor impression so even when there is little to report, use the opportunity to add comments about the ringers who may be practicing elsewhere, bells and ringing nationally, the history, mathematics and so on.
 The [Calstock Bell Ringers](https://www.calstockbellringers.com/blog) provide a good example.